The Duel: Test Drive II: Reception

-Computer Gaming World stated that those who liked Test Drive would like this version more, but that those who did not like the predecessor's steering system should avoid it.
+Computer Gaming World stated that those who liked Test Drive would like this version more, but those who did not like the predecessor's steering system should avoid it.
 Compute! favorably reviewed the game's realism, especially with a joystick, but stated that installation was overly difficult and frustrating.
 Super Gamer magazine reviewed the SNES version and gave an overall score of 85% writing: "In truth not all that stunning to look at, but the realistic setting, four American highways with police, tunnels and oncoming traffic!"

 The game sold 250,000 units.